↑

 Schedule time just to relax.

-Take advantage of the new-found downtime and schedule appointments for rest and relaxation.
+Take advantage of any new-found downtime of the post-holiday season and schedule appointments for rest and relaxation.

-This may mean a trip to a spa or nail salon when appropriate.
+This could mean a trip to a spa or nail salon when appropriate.

-But for most of us, it means setting aside designated time to sit down with a good book, a feel-good movie, a time to be creative through writing, painting, and other arts, or taking a good NAP.
+But for most of us, it means setting aside designated time to sit down with a good book or a feel-good movie, be creative through writing, painting, or other arts, or take a good nap.

 woman drinking coffee -